The Silk Road Experience

 Day 1: TASHKENT

-All amazing adventures begin somewhere – and on this trip, you’ll kick off in Tashkent, Uzbekistan.
-No matter when you arrive, you’ll be met at the airport by a welcoming face who will drive you to your accommodation.
+No matter what time you arrive, you’ll be met at the airport by a welcoming face who will drive you to your accommodation.
+Drop your bags, because all amazing adventures begin somewhere – and on this trip, you’ll kick off in Tashkent, Uzbekistan at 10am today!

 ACCOMMODATION: Hotel Inspira (or similar), Tashkent, Uzbekistan